Mng12345/mng-easy-util/readme.md

 see > ./lib/pointer.test.ts

-### event communication between components for react and vue and others..., add fireAsync for async handlers
+### event communication between components for react and vue and others..., add fireAsync for async handlers, add priority for event

 see > ./lib/events.test.ts